 This article will help you understand what exactly is content intelligence and what are the 9 greatest benefits it gives marketers.

 The definition of content intelligence will help us form an initial idea of what it is and how we can use it:

-- Content intelligence is a marketing technique that uses software and artificial intelligence to help marketers understand the impact of their content, and get valuable insight into their content strategy.
+- Content intelligence is a marketing technique that uses software and an AI writing tool to help marketers understand the impact of their content, and get valuable insight into their content strategy.

 Content intelligence relies on the latest technological tools and discoveries, combining them into a marketing technique that allows marketers to learn, know, and do more.
 It uses a combination of: